 Employers can tackle this challenge head on with empathy and by implementing policies friendly to caregivers.
 That means flexible hours outside a typical working day, compressed work weeks, and shorter days for people who have multiple family members to support.
 Policies like these have been shown to reduce burnout and improve productivity.

 The key for managers and their employers is to focus on outcomes, not hours.
 Longer hours don’t necessarily make people more productive.
 Companies need to double down on effective ways to measure how individual employees contribute to company goals, and to train and assess managers on their ability to carry out policies and determine the success of their teams.

-“The rise of the hybrid working model is down to the fact that in the post-pandemic world, many people want to be back in the office, but not all the time,” said Rick Kershaw, Senior HR Director, Peakon, a Workday company, in an article last year about hybrid working.
+“The rise of the hybrid working model is down to the fact that in the post-pandemic world, many people want to be back in the office, but not all the time,” said Rick Kershaw, Senior HR Director, Peakon, a Workday company.
 “As we’ve seen in lockdown, people have seen the benefits of working from home.
 We’ve been able to spend less time commuting, more time focusing on our work, and we’ve had more autonomy over our working hours.”

-After all, what we want is the flexibility to be closer to what’s best for our lives overall, and our working lives are only one part of that.
-That may mean finding the right work-life balance that best supports our families and friends in need.
+What employees want is the flexibility to be closer to what’s best for our lives overall, and their working lives are only one part of that.
+That may mean finding the right work-life balance that best supports those with families and friends in need.

 To learn more insights about the issues your employees care about, read our Employee Expectations Report 2021 today!